High-brilliance ultra-narrow-band x-rays via electron radiation in colliding laser pulses

-Alternative schemes rely on Thomson- and Compton-scattering \cite{Ting_1995,Schoenlein_1996,Sakai_2003,Gibson_2004}, and recently also on the radiation from laser-plasma interactions \cite{Rousse_2004,Corde_2013,Benedetti_2018,Sampath_2021}.
-The advancement of compact and powerful laser systems revived interest to these sources \cite{Hartemann_2010,Krafft_2010,Chang_2013,Chen_2013,Hartemann_2013,Sarri_2014,Khrennikov_2015, Terzic_2014,Seipt_2015,Kharin_2018,Maroli_2018,Seipt_2019,Valialshchikov_2021,Debus_2010,Jochmann_2013}.
-The Compton scattering (CS) source is based on a collision of a laser pulse with a relativistic electron beam, as shown in Fig.~\ref{fig:demo}(a).
-Though the peak brightness is lower than what can be obtained from large facilities mentioned above, CS sources have several advantages.
-They are relatively compact, affordable and easy to operate.
-Furthermore, they provide x-ray photons at a tunable energy in a broad spectral range.
+Ever since the discovery by W. C. Röntgen in 1895, powerful x-ray techniques have been developed for determining the structure of matter at the atomic length scale \cite{Seeck_2014,Sanchez-Cano_2021}.
+Remarkable advancements have been achieved with the employment of synchrotron radiation \cite{Ternov_1995,Wille_1991,Nakazato_1989,Schlenvoigt_2008}, and the x-ray free-electron laser (XFEL) \cite{Chapman_2009,Pellegrini_2016,Bostedt_2016,XFEL,LCLS,Zhao_2017sxfel}, which dramatically increased the brightness of the source.
+Unfortunately, the large size and cost of these facilities, limit their accessibility to a wide community.
+Alternative schemes rely on Thomson- and Compton-scattering (CS) \cite{Ting_1995,Schoenlein_1996,Sakai_2003,Gibson_2004}, and recently also on the radiation from laser-plasma interactions \cite{Rousse_2004,Corde_2013,Benedetti_2018,Sampath_2021}.
+The advancement of compact and powerful laser systems revived interest to these sources \cite{Hartemann_2010,Krafft_2010,Chang_2013,Chen_2013,Hartemann_2013,Sarri_2014,Khrennikov_2015, Ghebregziabher_2013,Terzic_2014,Seipt_2015,Kharin_2018,Maroli_2018,Seipt_2019,Valialshchikov_2021,Debus_2010,Jochmann_2013}.
+The CS source is based on a collision of a laser pulse with a relativistic electron beam [Fig.~\ref{fig:demo}(a)].
+While not competing with brightness of large facilities, CS sources have several advantages, providing x-ray photons at a tunable energy in a broad spectral range, and being relatively compact and affordable.